 Pennsylvania's legislature approves funding on an annual basis.
 ODP develops a budget request on an annual basis and operates within the approved budget.
-The Factor D estimates will be updated via amendment as funding is approved.

 ii.
 Factor D' Derivation.
 The estimates of Factor D' for each waiver year are included in Item J-1.
 The basis of these estimates is as follows: